Chart Color Schemes

 Dianella is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Dianella has a high level of cultural diversity, with 33.6% of its population speaking a language other than English at home and 41.0% born overseas.
 The predominant religion in Dianella is Christianity, accounting for 50.7% of the population.
-Notably, Judaism is overrepresented in Dianella, comprising 5.7% compared to none across Greater Perth.
+Notably, Judaism is overrepresented in Dianella compared to Greater Perth, with 5.7% of the population identifying as Jewish.

 Frequently Asked Questions - Diversity